 A big dream gives a deeper meaning to your work.
 When everybody is working towards the same goal, it gives more power to push things forward.
 The company dream should have a connection to every employee's own personal goals and dreams.

 Values are more important than expertise.
 A group of people with matching values working as a team is much more effective than a group of people with good individual expertise preferring to work alone.
 Every team should have the right to choose its members as it will raise the likelyhood of succeeding drastically.
 Set values and attitude as the most important factors in your recruiting process and you will form a winning team.

-3. Put the customer to the center
+3. Put the customer in the center

-The whole meaning of business is to add value for your customer, so put your own goals behind your customers' goals.
+The whole meaning of business is to add value for your customer, so put your own goals behind your customer's goals.
 By helping your customers succeed, you will surely succeed as well.
 Plan your whole business around the mindset of how it will help your customers.
 Being a truly customer-centric company is a winning strategy.

 4. Share the positive customer feedback